-You begin posing this inquiry, and you notice your kids will regularly snatch their boots and coats before reacting.
+And just as you ask, you notice your kids snatch their boots and coats before reacting.

-It doesn’t work without fail, yet it has been more successful than compromising or results or requesting they tune in.
+It doesn’t work without fail, but it has been more successful than unsuccessful.

 Your kid is just a reflection of yourself.
 Just try to reconsider your childhood.